 First, it means that the motivations to spur the necessary transformation must come from the ethical rather than the material domain.
 Marx and Lenin could direct the anger of a brutalized working class into revolutionary channels, but this visceral source of energy is now absent.
 It thus appears that the only escape from our ecological predicament is for a critical mass of well-placed individuals to summon their sense of duty, responsibility, honor, and morality, and then do the right thing.

 It is important to note that “the right thing” will entail highly disruptive political changes.
 The BAU supporters cannot remain socially dominant while centuries of economic expansion are reversed and a post-capitalist economy is constructed.
 This is why the current talk about “policy changes” to tackle the GHG crisis is delusional.
 The rational response cannot be implemented as a set of policies within the prevailing order, but will instead require a political order of a radically different kind.

-Second, the transition to sustainability will unavoidably be authoritarian.
+The second implication of the rich world’s interests is that the transition to sustainability will unavoidably be authoritarian.
 Even if enough influential heroes arise to spearhead the economic transformation, the social majority will cling tenaciously to their material advantages.
 They must therefore be strictly disciplined to accept a sustainable mode of life.
 Achieving this in the most humane fashion possible will be a critical challenge for the new rulers.